AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 We will wear our armor, mount our horses and ride into the nebulae.

-Also, there won't be any headquarters.
+Also, there won't be any headquarters.<br>
 We will rule the galaxy from a tavern.

 <div style="text-align: center; margin: 20px 0;">